 The Financial Toll of Cancer Care

-Some chemotherapy and immunotherapy treatments are three times the average monthly income, and many individuals are left to cover these expenses out-of-pocket.
+Some chemotherapy and immunotherapy treatments are three times the average monthly income; many individuals are left to cover these expenses out-of-pocket.
 Treatment is just one portion of cancer costs.
 Many patients say that travel related to cancer treatment, lost wages, home care, and caregiving took a significant financial toll.
 Many patients struggle with hardships due to these out-of-pocket cancer costs, including difficulty paying bills, buying food, avoiding doctor or follow-up oncology appointments, lowering prescription doses, skipping recommended treatment options, and even bankruptcy.

 Who Is Most Affected?

 Low-income families, uninsured or underinsured individuals, and blue-collar workers facing medical bills four times their annual salaries can’t afford the rising costs of cancer treatment.
 Cancer rates are 20% higher among impoverished communities, and the largest gaps in morbidity rates occur in lung, cervical, colorectal, and liver cancers.
-Additionally, 8 of the 10 states with the highest poverty rates rank in the top 10 for cancer death rates.
+Additionally, 8 of the 10 states with the highest poverty rates rank in the top 10 for cancer deaths.

 With health insurance premiums and copays rising, many people struggle to pay out-of-pocket costs or can’t reach their deductibles before insurance coverage begins.
 Additionally, millions of Americans still remain uninsured or underinsured.
 Insured cancer patients spend more out-of-pocket costs than anticipated and many individuals remain uninsured because coverage is too high.